 SOURCE: Dyer & Berens LLP

-DENVER, CO--(Marketwire - Jul 31, 2012) - Dyer & Berens LLP (www.DyerBerens.com) today announced that it has filed a class action lawsuit in the United States District Court for the Central District of California on behalf of purchasers of THQ Inc. (NASDAQ: THQI) common stock during the period between May 3, 2011 and February 3, 2012 (the "Class Period").
+DENVER, CO--(Marketwire - Aug 23, 2012) - The Denver, Colorado law firm of Dyer & Berens LLP (www.DyerBerens.com) today announced that it has filed a class action lawsuit in the United States District Court for the District of Colorado on behalf of all persons who purchased or otherwise acquired the common stock of Chipotle Mexican Grill, Inc. (NYSE: CMG) between February 1, 2012 and July 19, 2012, inclusive (the "Class Period").

 What actions may I take at this time?
-If you purchased shares during the Class Period and wish to serve as a lead plaintiff, you must request appointment by the court no later than August 14, 2012.
+If you purchased or acquired shares during the Class Period and wish to serve as a lead plaintiff, you must request appointment no later than October 16, 2012.
 A "lead plaintiff" works with counsel to direct the litigation and participates in important decisions, including the amount of compensation to accept in settlement of the class action.
-Members of the putative class may move the court to serve as lead plaintiffs through counsel of their choice, or may choose to do nothing and remain absent class members.
+Members of the putative class may seek appointment through counsel of their choice, or may choose to do nothing and remain absent class members.

-If you would like to discuss this action, the lead plaintiff process, or have any questions concerning this notice, please contact plaintiff's counsel, Jeffrey A. Berens, Esq., at (888) 300-3362 x302 or via email at firstname.lastname@example.org.
+If you would like to discuss this action, the lead plaintiff process, or have any questions concerning this notice, please contact Jeffrey A. Berens, Esq. at (888) 300-3362 x302 or via email at email@example.com.

 About Dyer & Berens LLP.
 The plaintiff is represented by Dyer & Berens LLP.
 The firm's extensive experience in securities litigation, particularly in cases brought under the Private Securities Litigation Reform Act, has contributed to the recovery of hundreds of millions of dollars for aggrieved investors.